 Previous exposure to CSF1-R targeted therapies.

-Taking agents for treatment of cGVHD other than corticosteroids and either a CNI or sirolimus is prohibited.
+Taking agents for treatment of cGVHD other than corticosteroids or either a CNI or mTOR inhibitor is prohibited.

-For approved or commonly used agents, other than corticosteroids, CNI and sirolimus, a washout of 2 weeks or 5 half-lives, whichever is shorter, is required at study enrollment.
+For approved or commonly used agents, other than corticosteroids, CNI and mTOR inhibitor, a washout of 2 weeks or 5 half-lives, whichever is shorter, is required at study enrollment.

 Receiving another investigational treatment within 28 days of randomization.